Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

        Eina_List *list = NULL;
    ```

-2. Call the `eina_list_append()` function with the list and the data you want to append as parameters.The list must be a pointer to the first element of the list (or `NULL`).
+2. Call the `eina_list_append()` function with the list and the data you want to append as parameters.

+   The list must be a pointer to the first element of the list (or `NULL`).
 The function returns a pointer to the list.

    ```
        /* Creating the first element of the list */